simpleinjector/Documentation/source/blazorintegration.rst

 .. container:: Note

     **WARNING**: This integration guide is an evolving document.
-It gets updated any time we find better ways to integrate Simple Injector with Blazor, and any time Microsoft makes improvement that simplify integration.
+It gets updated any time we find better ways to integrate Simple Injector with Blazor, and any time Microsoft makes improvement that simplify integration (such as `this <https://github.com/dotnet/aspnetcore/issues/28957>`_ and `this <https://github.com/dotnet/aspnetcore/issues/29194>`_).
 Integrating with Blazor is currently quite verbose, but this will improve over time.
-If you run into any limitations, other than the ones already mentioned below, help us in improving this guidance by reporting this on `our forum <https://simpleinjector.org/forum>`_.
+If you run into any limitations, other than the ones already mentioned below, help us improve this guidance by reporting them on `our forum <https://simpleinjector.org/forum>`_.

 This integration guide has the following prerequisites: